chuqui/zondajs/README.md

 ### Launcher

 ## More Info

+Let me know if you are using ZondaJS.
+I wanna know what's your opinion and how can we improve the framework!.

+## Known Issues

+Check the ZondaJS's github issues page.

 ## License

 This project is licensed under the MIT license.
 Read the LICENSE file for more info on it.